zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 };
 ```

 Write a little bit of code in the Clock controller to show the current time (we'll add date later).
 I am using Moment.js to be able to format dates properly. $timeout is the Angular version of setTimeout.
-It updates the view after every second.
+It updates the view every second.

 ```javascript
 import {PanelCtrl} from 'app/plugins/sdk';